 The final date for voluntary purchases per calendar year is the last bank working day of each calendar year.
 Purchases will be booked with the value date of the day on which they are received; application of a retroactive value date is not permitted.
-You will be sent a letter on your insurance portal MyPension containing your personal purchasing potential.
-The maximum amount of additional benefits you may purchase is also listed on your personal insurance certificate.
+The maximum purchase amount can be found on MyPension and is updated on a daily basis.

 You may be able to purchase additional benefits in the Pension Fund for various reasons.
 For example, salary adjustments, a change in the level of your employment, or a reduction in your retirement savings capital due to divorce or an advance withdrawal under the promotion of the home ownership program (WEF) are factors that may influence your potential to purchase additional benefits.

 The Pension Plan of the Pension Fund of Credit Suisse Group (Switzerland) consists of the pension capital savings and retirement capital savings pension pots.
 You may decide whether to purchase additional benefits in the pension capital savings or the retirement capital savings pot.

 If your salary along with the award amounts to CHF 129,060 or less, you are insured in pension capital savings.
 If you make deposits into the pension capital pension pot, it raises your retirement savings capital and thus your retirement pension.

 You can make deposits into the pension capital supplementary account to prefinance a bridging pension in order to compensate a pension reduction due to early retirement.
 The maximum possible purchasing potential will depend on the age at which you wish to retire.

 It only makes sense to make a purchase into the supplementary account if you actually take an early retirement.
 If you do not retire at the Age that you have prefinanced, you risk losing part of your purchase benefits.

 You can only make purchases in the supplementary account if your purchasing potential in the pension capital pension pot has been exhausted.